-Torchy offers the same eager semantics as PyTorch, while enabling optimizations such as operation fusion and code specialization through type and shape inference.
+Torchy offers the same eager semantics as PyTorch, while enabling optimizations such as operation fusion through type and shape inference.
 These optimizations are not possible in PyTorch as it executes one operation at a time.

-Torchy outperforms PyTorch by up to 12x in microbenchmarks, offering performance close to or exceeding that of data-flow frameworks and the convenience of eager-mode frameworks.
-Given these results, we believe tracing JITs will become standard in ML frameworks and enable the development of a new generation of models not supported well by current frameworks.
+Torchy outperforms PyTorch by up to 12x in microbenchmarks.
+We believe tracing JITs will become standard in ML frameworks and enable the development of a new generation of models not supported well by current frameworks.